security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     </div>

-6. Well shoot.
-What exactly was downloaded?
+6. What exactly was downloaded?
 Let's carve it out and search online for a report on what it does.

     Follow again the tcp.stream related to the http request for getting `cars.php` (review above if you have forgotten how).
-From the popup window, choose "Save As", and save the stream somewhere.
+From the popup window, opt to view as "Raw", choose "Save As", and save the stream somewhere.

+    {% include lab-image.html image='wireshark-tcp-stream-saveas-raw.png' %}

+    <div class='alert alert-info'>If you do not switch to save the stream as "Raw," then it will be saved by default as ASCII,
+    from which files cannot be carved!</div>

     Note the “MZ” string at the top of the blue response stream.
 This string is a magic number that identifies the file type that is being downloaded in this request (see [https://asecuritysite.com/forensics/magic](https://asecuritysite.com/forensics/magic)).
 Note also the `This program…` message.